thetarby/helindb/readme.md

 Maybe check and panic to detect possible api changes in bytes.Buffer

 # TODOS:
-* make pool size dynamic for each buffer pool instance.(Constant for the buffer pool but each buffer pool can have different size)
+- [x] Make pool size dynamic for each buffer pool instance.(Constant for the buffer pool but each buffer pool can have different size)

+- [ ] Concurrent index

+- [ ] Access and modify a page using its rw latch everywhere in the code